epfl-ada/ada-2024-project-sar/README.md

 1. **IMDB Ratings**:
    This dataset was chosen to incorporate the ratings films received, which will be linked to revenue data (already available in the CMU movies database) to create a variable measuring a film’s success.
+   The dataset is available on this [this website]('https://developer.imdb.com/non-commercial-datasets/')

 2. **Bechdel Test Results**
    This dataset contains Bechdel test scores, which provide insight into the interactions between women in films.
 By integrating these scores with other variables from the CMU movies dataset, we can analyze correlations between the Bechdel test results and other factors like ratings, revenue, and genre.
 The dataset can be obtained by doing a request to [this url]('http://bechdeltest.com/api/v1/getAllMovies').